How to write a business plan for a craft beer bar?

 The sources and uses table also highlights what the starting cash position will be.
 This is key for startups as the business needs to have sufficient funding to sustain operations until the break-even point is reached.

-The written part of a beer bar business plan
+The written part of a craft beer bar business plan

-The written part of a beer bar business plan is composed of 7 main sections:
+The written part of a craft beer bar business plan is composed of 7 main sections:

 - The executive summary